bgamari/ghc-wiki-import/ghci-debugger.md

-I don't know if a satisfactory solution is possible with the current scheme for dynamic breakpoints.
+I don't know if a satisfactory solution is possible with the current scheme for breakpoints.

 ## The breakpoints api at ghc-api